vdim/yz/doc/IMPLEMENTATION.md

 In point of view of the Clojure data structure MOM is map where keys are classes of model and values are maps where again keys are classes of model and values are path from first class to second.
-You can see example of MOM for the SON model [here] (https://github.com/vdim/yz/blob/master/test/test-resource/nest.mom).
+You can see example of MOM [here] (https://github.com/vdim/yz/blob/master/test/test-resource/nest.mom).

 ### Creating MOM